When and how can I register my children?

 There is no provision for reduced tuition should a student elect not to take the full academic load of 5 courses for students up through grade 11 (junior year of high school).
 However, an exception may be made in certain instances for students who are seniors in high school (12thgraders) who choose to be in a “dual enrollment” program at a local college.
-Seniors who are dual-enrolled will be charged a per course fee of $1800.
+Seniors who are dual-enrolled will be charged a per course fee.

 What is the size of each class?

 Maximum size for each class is 12 students, and we strive for a minimum of 5 students per class to make it feasible for the instructor to effectively teach the material.
 If fewer than 5 students enroll in a course, we reserve the right to cancel the course.
 Whenever more than 15 students have enrolled in a course, we will create another section of that course to make sure the class size stays under 12 students.